 What do we request of you?

-- Our staff will ask you a set of screening questions on arrival relating to your physical health, vaccination status and whether you have been in contact with a confirmed case of COVID-19 or have been identified as a close or casual contact.
+- Our staff will ask you a set of screening questions on arrival relating to your physical health and whether you have been identified as a close contact of a COVID-19 case in the past 7 days.

 - When providing in-person services, our staff may at times be required to wear high levels of physical protection (masks and eye goggles/face shields) to continue to keep us (and our services) safe.
 We understand that this might be confronting for you and appreciate your understanding with these increased safety measures.